nist-emntg/ecc-light-certificate/README.md

 Design choices
 --------------

-Two types of certificates exist:
+We use two "flavors" of certificates:
 - *private certificate*:  this certificate remains on the node and is used for signature generation
 - *public certificate*: this certificate is presented to other nodes and